software-tools-books/js4ds/_en/callbacks.md

 ```
 {: title="src/callbacks/general-pipeline.js"}

+However,
-- But this only works if each function in `operations` has a single parameter
+`pipeline` only works if each function in the array `operations` has a single parameter.
-- If we want to be able to add 1, add 2, and so on, we have to write separate functions
+If we want to be able to add 1,
+add 2,
+and so on,
+we have to write separate functions,
+which is annoying.

-- Better choice: write a function that creates the function we want
+A better option is to write a function that creates the function we want:

 ```js
 const adder = (increment) => {